MCLD/greatreadingadventure/docs/technical/configuration-details.rst

-Technical Configuration Details
+Technical configuration details
 ===============================

-Web.config Application Settings
+Web.config application settings
 -------------------------------

 These settings are in the ``Web.config`` file in the ``<appSettings>`` section.
 A typical configuration might look like this: